Police

 Justice Department investigation into Alton Sterling shooting

-His death sparked national outcry and protests, leading the Justice Department’s civil rights division, under former President Barack Obama, to open an investigation into the high-profile shooting with the F.B.I. and the United States attorney’s office in Baton Rouge.
+His death sparked national outcry and protests, leading the Justice Department’s civil rights division, under former President Barack Obama.
+Activists urged an investigation into the high-profile shooting with the F.B.I. and the US attorney’s office in Baton Rouge.

-Sterling was shot several times in the chest and back outside of a convenience store after police responded to a 911 call about a man selling music CDs threatening the caller with a gun.
-The shooting was recorded by multiple witnesses.
+Police shot Sterling several times in the chest and back outside a convenience store.
+Police responded to a 911 call about a man selling music CDs threatening the caller with a gun.
+Multiple witnesses recorded the shooting.

 Discover more from Unheard Voices Magazine